Insurance Plans – What is Covered

 - Mental health and substance use disorder services, including behavioral health treatment (this includes counseling and psychotherapy)

 - Prescription drugs

 - Rehabilitative and habilitative services and devices (services and devices to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)

 - Preventive and wellness services and chronic disease management

 - Pediatric services, including oral and vision care

-So suppose that you go to the doctor to get a tattoo removed and the insurance company from your job at MegaCompany Inc. tells you that it won’t pay the bill because it’s not covered.
-The underlying reason is probably because MegaCompany decided not to cover tattoo removal.
+So suppose that you go to the doctor to get a tattoo removed, and the insurance company from your job at MegaCompany Inc. tells you that it won’t pay the bill because it’s not covered.
+The underlying reason is probably that MegaCompany decided not to cover tattoo removal.